DotNet Client API

 List, Actions, and Query can also take Context Facts.

-The distributed check API lets you perform authorization using data that's distributed across Oso Cloud and your own database.
+The local check API lets you perform authorization using data that's distributed across Oso Cloud and your own database.

 For more information, see Local Authorization.

-List authorized resources with distributed data: oso.ListLocal(actor, action, resource_type, column)
+List authorized resources with local data: oso.ListLocal(actor, action, resource_type, column)

 Fetches a filter that can be applied to a database query to return just the resources on which an actor can perform an action.
 Example: